Why do we say things in India?

 They shouldn’t get married unless they are really ready for such a huge commitment.
 To conclude, the most Indian thing is arranged marriage (in most cases at least) and the parents mentality about their daughters especially.
 Parents decide what’s best for their kids, instead of allowing them to choose what’s best for then.

-READ ALSO: What is the most difficult math subject?
+READ ALSO: What is lemma with example?

 What do you call someone who looks older than you in India?